scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - **Noticing the Problem #2:** I also noticed that people make multiple accounts on GitHub, in some cases to showcase their best work on one account and their other, less important, work on another account.
 I didn't want to do that, and I hope this solution can cut down on the number of extra accounts people have to create to solve this problem.
 - **Noticing the Problem #3:** Some users solved this problem by creating organizations on GitHub to showcase their work.
 I didn't want to do that either, and I hope this solution can cut down on the number of extra organizations people have to create to solve this problem.

-As one GitHub user points out in this great article on the prolem, [How I Organize my GitHub Repositories](https://andreicioara.com/how-i-organize-my-github-repositories-ce877db2e8b6):
+As one GitHub user points out in this great article on the problem, [How I Organize my GitHub Repositories](https://andreicioara.com/how-i-organize-my-github-repositories-ce877db2e8b6):

 >"The issue is that all of these repositories are on the same level.
 There is no order, no differentiation between them.
 They just sort of exist on the user profile." -Andrei Cioara